jonaprieto/logic-cm0845/lab3/README.md

 ---
 Author: Jonathan S. Prieto.
 C.

-The file `Unify.hs` implements the unification algorithm for two atoms in first-order logic (FOL) given by
+The file `Unification.hs` implements the unification algorithm for two atoms in first-order logic (FOL) given by
 [Martelli and Montanari (1982)](http://goo.gl/SS8DeA).
 This algorithm is the function `unify`.
 It transforms two atoms in two new atoms as long